 We are not interested in raising funds or taking investment either.
 Plausible is completely independent and bootstrapped.
 Revenue from paid subscriptions is used to pay our rent, further develop Plausible and allow us to commit to open source full time.

-If you choose to self-host Plausible you can become a sponsor which is a great way to give back to the community and to contribute to the long-term sustainability of the project.
-Simply put, we treat sponsors like paying customers which means you can receive guaranteed priority support.
+If you choose to self-host Plausible you can become a sponsor which is an alternative way to give back to the community and to contribute to the long-term sustainability of the project.
+Thank you to all of our GitHub sponsors.
+We appreciate your support.

 For more views on the topic of open source funding, see how to pay your rent with your open source project.